vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 ## Full Evaluation

-Full evaluation requires the content node to run on an instance with at least 256GB of memory.
+Full evaluation requires the content node to run on an instance with at least 256 GB of memory.
 For optimal serving performance a cpu with avx512 support is recommended.
-In our experiments we have used 2 x Xeon Gold 6263CY 2.60GHz (48, 96 threads) and 256GB of Memory.
+In our experiments we have used 2 x Xeon Gold 6263CY 2.60GHz (48, 96 threads) and 256 GB of Memory.
 SSD persistent drive is recommended for faster feeding and random access for the paged title_text_token dense tensor field.

 ### Download Data
 Download the preprocessed document feed data which includes ColBERT multi-term representations, and the sentence transformer single representation embedding.
 The data is compressed using [ZSTD](https://facebook.github.io/zstd/):

-Each file is just below 20GB of data:
+Each file is just below 20 GB of data:

 <pre>
 $ for i in 1 2 3; do curl -L -o sample-feed/colmini-passage-feed-$i.jsonl.zst \
   https://data.vespa.oath.cloud/colbert_data/colmini-passage-feed-$i.jsonl.zst; done
 </pre>

-Note that we stream through the data using *zstdcat* as the uncompressed representation is large (170GB).
+Note that we stream through the data using *zstdcat* as the uncompressed representation is large (170 GB).

 <pre>
 $ zstdcat sample-feed/colmini-passage-feed-*.zst | \